• Art Magazine

 This video is embedded using YouTube's enhanced Privacy mode, which blocks YouTube cookies until you actively click to play the video.
 By clicking the play button, you consent to YouTube placing cookies on your device, which may also be used to analyze user behavior for market research and marketing purposes.
 For more information about YouTube's use of cookies, please see Google's Cookie Policy at https://policies.google.com/technologies/types?hl=de.

-Berlin is home not only to exciting works of art in galleries , but also in unexpected places in public spaces , such as the East Side Gallery, a memorial to the Berlin Wall Street artists and graffiti artists have settled here , shaping the cityscape with impressive, ever-changing works.
+Berlin is home not only to exciting works of art in galleries, but also to unexpected places in public spaces, such as the a memorial to the Berlin Wall East Side Gallery,have settled here Street artists and graffiti artists , shaping the cityscape with impressive and constantly evolving works.

 A walk through the city streets can therefore become a discovery tour of a special kind.